nedbat/byterun/README.rst

 Status:
 +++++++

-Currently bytecode from Python versions 398 - 3.2, and 2.7 - 2.4 are
+Currently bytecode from Python versions 3.10 to 3.2, and 2.7 to 2.4 are
 supported.
 The most recent versions of Python don't have all opcodes implemented.
 This is only one of many interests I have, so support may be shoddy.
 I use funding to help me direct where my attention goes in